 - allergic reactions

 - blood problems

 - new or worsened psoriasis

 Around 20% of patients who take Humira experience reactions on the skin where the medicine is injected, such as redness, itch, pain, and/or swelling.
-Other common side effects include4:
+While not an exhaustive list of side effects, other common side effects include4: